abusufiyanbelif/bmsssolapur-v2/src/PROJECT_LOG.md

 ### User Roles & Permissions

-- Defined user roles: Donor, Beneficiary, Referral, Super Admin, Admin (with sub-categories: Normal admin, Founder, Co-founder, Finance).
+- Defined user roles: Guest, Donor, Beneficiary, Referral, Super Admin, Admin (with sub-categories: Normal admin, Founder, Co-founder, Finance).
 - **Flexible Roles**: Users can hold multiple roles (e.g., a Donor can also be a Beneficiary).
 - Added Privileges and Groups to the user model.
 - Specified access levels for Admin, Donor, and Guest roles.